-- The only female government worker in Iran, health minister Marzieh Vahid Dastjerdi, was fired by President Ahmadinejad after she criticized her fellow members of the government for not providing the necessary money to import critical medicines in order to treat cancer, multiple sclerosis, and blood disorders.
+- The only female government worker in Iran, health minister Marzieh Vahid Dastjerdi, was fired by President Ahmadinejad after she criticised her fellow members of the government for not providing the necessary money to import critical medicines in order to treat cancer, multiple sclerosis and blood disorders.

 - Go read this great piece in Los Angeles magazine by Joel Sappell about what happened to him in the mid-80s after writing a series of articles about Scientology.
 And yes, the Church probably poisoned his dog.